department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/conversation-guide.md

 I have a colleague with us in this session who will be taking notes.

-There are a few of my teammates who would like to watch this session. **Would it be OK with you if I invited them to join us?**
+There are a few of my teammates who would like to observe this session and take notes. **Would it be OK with you if I invited them to join us?**
 - *(If yes, let them in.
 If no, post to #feedback-backchannel "Sorry, the participant doesn't want any observers in this session.")*

+- *(NOTETAKER & OBSERVERS JOIN w/cameras ON )* We have a few people from the team listening in today: there's [NAME] *(wave or say "hi")*, [NAME] *(wave or say "hi")*, etc. *(If I don't know the name of one of the observers, ask them to please turn on their camera and say their name aloud)*

+Could the notetaker and observers please turn their cameras off now to save bandwidth? *(and leave their real names instead of "Observer")*

 *(For sessions with a participant using a screen reader:)* Angela is also in this meeting to help with any technical issues that may arise with your use of a screen reader during this session.